ddev/ddev/docs/content/users/troubleshooting.md

 The error messages you get will be more informative than messages that come when the Dockerfile is processed.

+You can also see the full Docker build using `~/.ddev/bin/docker-compose -f .ddev/.ddev-docker-compose-full.yaml build --no-cache --progress=plain`.

 ## Ddev starts fine, but my browser can't access the URL "<url> server IP address could not be found" or "We can’t connect to the server at <url>"

 Most people use \*.ddev.site URLs for most projects, and that works great most of the time, but requires internet access. "\*.ddev.site" is a wildcard DNS entry that always returns the IP address 127.0.0.1 (localhost).
 However, if you're not connected to the internet, or if various other name resolution issues (below) fail, this name resolution won't work.